CANADA FX DEBT-C$ shoots to one-week high on Buffett news

 By Ka Yan Ng

-TORONTO, Aug 25 (Reuters) - The Canadian dollar rose on Thursday morning against a broadly weakening U.S. currency as market sentiment shot up on news that Warren Buffett's conglomerate Berkshire Hathaway (BRKa.N: Quote) will invest $5 billion in Bank of America (BAC.N: Quote).
+TORONTO, Aug 25 (Reuters) - The Canadian dollar rose on Thursday morning against a broadly weakening U.S. currency as market sentiment shot up on news that Warren Buffett's conglomerate Berkshire Hathaway (BRKa.N) will invest $5 billion in Bank of America (BAC.N).

-The move may shore up the company in the same way as Buffett helped prop up Goldman Sachs (GS.N: Quote) during the financial crisis.
+The move may shore up the company in the same way as Buffett helped prop up Goldman Sachs (GS.N) during the financial crisis.
 Investors immediately sent the euro rallying from its New York session low against the greenback, and other riskier currencies, including the Canadian dollar, were swept higher.
 For more see [ID:nN1E77O0ET] [FRX/]

 A build-up to U.S. Federal Reserve Chairman Ben Bernanke's speech this Friday has kept the Canadian currency locked in a tight range.
 But the Berkshire Hathaway news jolted it as high as C$0.9791 to the U.S. dollar, or $1.02, its highest level in more than a week.